vasanthk/web-security-basics/README.md

 In typical use, the attacker will also be able to figure out which host name you're connecting to (but not the rest of the URL): although HTTPS itself does not expose the host name, your browser will usually need to make a DNS request first to find out what IP address to send the request to.

+TLS is based on specifications developed by Netscape Communications’ SSL protocol, which is the predecessor of TLS.
+TLS and SSL are not interoperable, i.e. TLS cannot be implemented as SSL.

 #### High-level description of the protocol

 After building a TCP connection, the **SSL handshake** is started by the client.
 The client sends a number of specifications: which version of SSL/TLS it is running, what ciphersuites it wants to use, and what compression methods it wants to use.